Exploring Languages

 We can then state a possible answer to the question using the data

-has a single constructor Answer
+has a single constructor Answer.
+It has

 two components—the text of the answer and a Boolean value that indicates